richeyphu/piery/README.md

 ## About

 **πery** (Piery: /paɪəɹi/) is a web app that freshly bakes π to any number of digits by using your browser as an oven.
-The π formula used in this project was inspired by [A. Jennings](http://ajennings.net/blog/a-million-digits-of-pi-in-9-lines-of-javascript.html).
+The formula used for calculating π was inspired by [A. Jennings](http://ajennings.net/blog/a-million-digits-of-pi-in-9-lines-of-javascript.html).

 ## Setup